dominicarrojado/dominicarrojado.github.io/posts/how-to-setup-local-development-for-mjml-framework.md

   },
 ```

 Let's understand each command that was newly added.
 The `start` script is basically the same as the `build` script but with a `--watch` parameter, which means it will be running in the background to watch for file changes and update the HTML file so we don't have to manually run the `build` script for every change.
 The `server` script is to start a server locally and serve the files inside the `src` folder, specifically our `index.html` so we can view it in the browser.
-Since we have 2 scripts that needs to run at the same time, we created the `dev` script which will utilize `concurrently` to run both the `start` and the `server` script.
+Since we have 2 scripts that need to run at the same time, we created the `dev` script which will utilize `concurrently` to run both the `start` and the `server` script.

 Let's run our `dev` script by typing the command below on our terminal: